anerv/GDS_exercises/README.md

 ### Running the environment

-Your weekly workflow to access lecture and exercise notebooks (also depends on your operating system).
+Your weekly workflow to access lecture and exercise notebooks (if you've used the default install with Docker)

 1. Save files to *folder of your choice*
     a.
 Files for lectures: Zip folders on LearnIT